Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

-I’ve been to Iguazu twice now and it’s truly something you don’t tire of.
+I’ve been to Iguazu in Argentina twice now and it’s truly something you don’t tire of.
 I could (and likely will) go again, without a doubt.
-Eleanor Roosevelt supposedly uttered “Poor Niagara” upon seeing the waterfalls of Iguazu.
+Eleanor Roosevelt supposedly uttered “Poor Niagara” upon seeing Iguazu Falls Argentina.
 I finally made it to Niagara in 2016 and I have to agree with Mrs. Roosevelt on this one.
 The falls in Iguazu are breathtaking and massive.

 While you can see Niagara from pretty much one vantage point and have seen it all, Iguazu is made up of 150-300 smaller waterfalls (depending on water levels).
 You can easily spend a few days here walking the different trails and viewing it from both the Argentine and Brazilian sides.